Elizabeth, portrayed by Joseph Freeman in 1771

 CLARE COLLEGE SEAL - UPDATE

-More recent information on the Clare College seal, the evolution of Elizabeth's heraldry, and new archival and archaeological discoveries, was published in a 2023 booklet, The Clare College Seal & the making of the Seal Sculpture (also sold for the benefit of Clare College Choir).
-Booksite and purchase link: https://barnes1.net/seal/.
+More recent information on the Clare College seal, the evolution of Elizabeth's heraldry, and new archival and archaeological discoveries, was published in a 2023 booklet, The Clare College Seal & the making of the Seal Sculpture.
+Booksite and free download: https://barnes1.net/seal/.
+Printed copies are available from Clare College, with all proceeds supporting the choir.

 ELIZABETH'S WILL, SOURCE DOCUMENTS